elurex/zfs_backup/README.md

 make sure to give execute permission to /usr/local/bin/zfs_backup.py  chmod +x /usr/local/bin/zfs_backup.py

-Remote destination Pool must have the same structure like the Source Pool
+Remote Destination Pool must have the same structure like the Source Pool

 Create a cron job to run zfs_backup.py on daily basis and you are all set, e.g. runs on everyday 2am
 ``` BASH